-Please see the links below for Environmental Health advice for your business relating to Coronavirus:
+Please see the links below for Environmental Health advice about the Update of Restrictions:

 - International arrivals from non-red list countries who are fully vaccinated will need to isolate at home and take a PCR test on or before day 2 following your arrival.
 You are only permitted to leave isolation if this test result is negative.
 If your test result is positive, you will need to isolate for 10 days.
 This is the law.